 We trust that God’s Holy Spirit is the presence of Jesus within his community of believers today.
 Through his life, death and resurrection Jesus makes the promised Spirit a reality in the lives of all who are baptized into his name.
 We want to move as the Spirit moves, trusting that the Spirit provides the ongoing church with all that is needed.

-We believe that God’s image is seen uniquely and beautifully in all persons: in gender, race, age, socio-economic status, and background.
+We trust that God’s image is seen uniquely and beautifully in all persons: in gender, race, age, socio-economic status, and background.

-We believe that we are a community with a commission.
+We trust that we are a community with a commission to care for the neighborhood entrusted to us.
 We gather together for encouragement and renewal in faith, then we are commissioned to go and live our baptized faith in the streets, homes and workplaces of everyday life.
 We are a community of God’s people sent into the world, to care for God’s people and for God’s earth.